YosfanEilay/Fix-keyboard-DDDouble-Tyypingg/README.md

-# Fix keyboard DDDouble Tyypingg
+# Fix Keyboard DDDouble Tyypingg

 ## Issue Explained
 It provides a solution for keyboards experiencing an issue, such as the G613 Logitech keyboard (and potentially other models),